 Biomagnetic Pair Therapy

 If you thought my breathwork practice sounded wild, wait until you hear this.
-Biomagnetic pair therapy is an incredibly not well-known complementary healing method, and luckily enough, I currently live in our nation’s hotspot of biomagnetic therapists.
+Biomagnetic pair therapy is a not well-known complementary healing method, and luckily enough, when I was sick I was living in our nation’s hotspot of biomagnetic therapists.
 The therapy is based on a combination of energy healing and use of magnets to manipulate the pH of parts of the body, and it goes like this:

-I relax on the table while my practitioner sits at my feet and asks my body questions, using muscle-testing (a way of reading the body’s energy) to discern the answers.
-In this way, the practitioner can learn about pathogens, toxins, emotions, and energetic “blocks” within the body that may be causing dis-ease or exacerbating symptoms.
-The practitioner then places magnets on the body in accordance with energy meridians (like those used in acupuncture) to support the body in healing in various ways.
+I relax on the table while my practitioner sits at my feet and asks my body questions, using muscle-testing (a way of reading the body’s reflexive knowledge) to discern the answers.
+In this way, the practitioner can learn about pathogens, toxins, emotions, and energetic blocks within the body that may be causing dis-ease or exacerbating symptoms.
+The practitioner then places magnets on the body in accordance with the locations of pathogens or with the energy meridians (like those used in acupuncture) to support the body in healing in various ways.
 Magnet placement is meant to support the body’s healing mechanisms and overall functioning.

 In my case, my body began by informing us that it was suffering from mold toxicity, nearly a dozen tick-borne viruses and bacteria (including Borellia, the bacteria that causes Lyme Disease,) various heavy metal toxicities, Epstein Barr Virus (EBV) (the virus that causes Mononucleosis), and a handful of other pathogens, and at subsequent appointments continued to report serious emotional distress, dysregulation of sleep, nervous system distress, lymphatic overload, and liver and kidney distress*.

 As I have written about, my medical doctor refused to treat or even test me for Lyme Disease and EBV, because I had had both of these in the past, and recovered from them.
-It is accepted within western medicine that EBV, at least, lives (usually dormant) in the body forever after infection, but for some reason, many doctors do not believe that EBV, once identified by the immune system, could ever cause infection again, even after an immunocompromising event.
-As for Lyme Disease, it is debated as to whether some Borrelia (the bacteria that causes Lyme Disease) may survive antibiotic treatment by “hiding” in the body.
-Given what we know about antibiotics essentially speeding the evolution of bacteria by killing all but the most resilient bugs, coupled with the known ability of Borrelia to hide from the immune system, I am honestly frustrated by many doctors’ reluctance to believe that a person would continue to have Lyme Disease after being treated with antibiotics.
+It is accepted within western medicine that EBV lives (usually dormant) in the body forever after infection, but for some reason, many doctors did not believe that EBV, once identified by the immune system, could ever cause infection again, even after an immunocompromising event.
+Chronic Lyme is one of the least understood diseases within the field of epidemiology.
+Many doctors, including the few that were working with me at the time, are insufficiently educated or experienced to effectively treat cases like mine.
+I am frustrated by my doctor’s lack of interest in sending me to a Lyme specialist.
+Though I eventually found answers outside the doctor’s office, many are not so lucky, and we deserve better answers, or at least doctors who are willing to look beyond their preconceptions.
 (Check out this excellent interview from a fellow Chronic Lyme sufferer, who speaks about this issue.)

 In another MD’s hands, I may well have been diagnosed with both Mono and Chronic Lyme.
 (So you can see why many different diagnoses among different individuals may all be pointing toward similar forms of dis-ease.)